Custom Software · Swansea

 Exactly what you get

 Software that fits the distinctive 20 percent of your Swansea operation and integrates the commodity rest.
 Concretely: your core process, grant lifecycle, bilingual records, or works-floor workflow, built to fit, plus integrations that pull your existing accounting software, CRM, and email into one coherent flow, a real audit trail, and reporting across the whole operation.
 You own the code.
-This is the centre of a stack that often also touches custom ERP (Enterprise Resource Planning), internal tools, and business intelligence dashboards reading the same source of truth.
+This is the centre of a stack that often also touches custom ERP (Enterprise Resource Planning), internal tools, and business intelligence (BI) dashboards reading the same source of truth.

 How to choose a developer in Swansea